10 Best Shared Hosting Providers for 2022

 The Best Shared Hosting Providers for 2022

-- •SiteGround – Best for users looking for a variety of proprietary features
+- •SiteGround – For users looking for a variety of proprietary features

-- •Hostinger – Best for new users to hosting providers
+- •Hostinger – For new users to hosting providers

-- •DreamHost – Best for users looking for a reliable shared hosting provider
+- •DreamHost – For users looking for a reliable shared hosting provider

-- •A2 Hosting – Best for users looking for an extensive speed optimization features
+- •A2 Hosting – For users looking for an extensive speed optimization features

-- •InMotion Hosting – Best for compact site for the American market
+- •InMotion Hosting – For compact sites for the US market

-- •InterServer – Best for users looking for a Linux-based hosting solution
+- •InterServer – For users looking for a Linux-based shared hosting

-- •HostGator – Best for users looking for a reliable and stable hosting provider
+- •HostGator – For users looking for a reliable and stable hosting provider

-- •Scala Hosting – Best for hosting professional blogs
+- •Scala Hosting – For hosting professional blogs

 Dozens of factors go into hosting.
 This is how we reviewed the providers.

-- User experience—More viewpoints always add to a more accurate picture.
-Which is why we interviewed a number of experienced users.
+- User experience - More viewpoints always add to a more accurate picture.
+This is why we interviewed a number of experienced users.
 Sometimes they could point out new issues with their company of choice.
 We went back and checked if the issues were legitimate and if they persisted.

 We took all that data and condensed it to shape the most objective shared hosting reviews you’ll find.
-Keep reading to find out who the top providers are in 2022.
+Keep reading to find out who the are the providers that offer great web hosting in 2022.

 Rich with robust proprietary features